-- 3. If you leave the institution for any reason, you are not allowed to bring property back into the institution you did not have when you left. - 4.
-Postage Stamps: You may purchase postage stamps through the commissary store.
-Stamps sent in to you will not be allowed and will be seized as contraband. - 5.
-Catalogs Sales: Catalogs sales may be permitted per property guidelines.
-You are allowed to order approved property items through catalogs using a money transfer and an addressed, stamped envelope.
+- 1. Personal property or packages are not allowed into any DOCR facility, except in accordance with DOCR personal property rules. - 2.
+If you leave the institution for any reason, you are not allowed to bring property back into the institution you did not have when you left. - 3.
+Postage Stamps: Stamps sent in to you will not be allowed.